-Figure 4 - Estimated Pass-Through to Workers for Payroll Tax Reforms with Linkage
+Figure 3 - Estimated Pass-Through to Workers for Payroll Tax Reforms with Linkage

-Notes: Panels A and C show the estimated log differences in average real posted earnings (circle markers) and average real labor costs (triangle markers) between two groups of workers that were affected differently by reforms L1 and L2, while Panels B and D show the estimated pass-through of the payroll tax increases to workers.
+Notes: Panels A and C show the differential growth in the log of real posted earnings (circle markers) and average real labor costs (triangle markers) between two groups of workers that were affected differently by reforms L1 and L2, while Panels B and D show the estimated pass-through of the payroll tax increases to workers.
 For Reform L1 (Panels A and B), the treatment (control) group consists of workers whose posted earnings in the reference year (1999) were between 1 and 1.4 (0.9 and 1) times the SST that year, using an unbalanced panel of workers who are observed in the reference year and at least another year.
 For Reform L2 (Panels C and D), the treatment (control) group consists of workers whose posted earnings in the reference year (1989) were between 4 and 5.5 (2.5 and 4) times the SST that year, using a balanced panel of workers.
-In each panel, the grey vertical dashed lines mark the reform years (start and end), while the red vertical dotted line marks the reference year.
-In Panels A and C, the markers represent the parameter estimates on the interaction between the treatment group and year dummies, normalized to zero in the reference year.
+In each panel, the gray shaded area indicates the reform's implementation period, while the red vertical dotted line marks the reference year.
+In Panels A and C, the markers represent the differential growth in posted earnings and labor costs between treated and control workers for both pre-reform and post-reform years, relative to the reference year.
 The vertical T-bars show the 95% confidence intervals around the point estimates, with standard errors clustered at the individual level.
-Panels B and D present estimates of pass-through to workers, obtained from a 2SLS estimation of equation (6) in the main text, where $\log(1-\tau)$ is instrumented by the interaction between the treatment group and year dummies.
-Diamond markets show the estimates while the vertical T-bars show the 95% confidence intervals (arrows indicate confidence intervals that extend beyond the y-axis range displayed).
+The blue dashed lines represent the predicted evolution of posted earnings under the counterfactual scenarios of zero pass-through and full pass-through of the payroll tax change to workers.
+Panels B and D present estimates of pass-through to workers, obtained from a 2SLS estimation of Equation (6) in the main text, where $log(1 + \tau)$ is instrumented by the interaction between the treatment group and year dummies.
+Diamond markers show the estimates while the vertical T-bars show the 95% confidence intervals (arrows indicate confidence intervals that extend beyond the y-axis range displayed).
 In the case of Reform L2, given the limited sample size, we aggregate years 2 and 3, as well as years 4 and 5.
+Sources: DADS Panel; TAXIPP 0.4.